chameleon-system/chameleon-base/UPGRADE-6.3.md

 ## TCMSFieldDate/TCMSFieldDateToday

 The field classes now use the language independent SQL date format in frontend rendering instead of always using a german date format.
-For backwards compatibility reasons they work with the german date format, too.
+For backwards compatibility reasons they work with the German date format, too.

 ## \TTools